Sustainable Communities Partnership

 2016-2017 Partner: City of Edmonds

-In the 2016—2017 academic year, SCP will partner with the City of Edmonds, WA.
-Eleven courses will be engaged in efforts to deal with specific issues faced by the City:
+In the 2016—2017 academic year, SCP partnered with the City of Edmonds, WA.
+Eleven courses were engaged in efforts to deal with specific issues faced by the City:

-- Ecological Restoration (ESCI 470, fall 2016) will recommend methods by which Edmonds can minimize stormwater impacts upon the Edmonds Marsh.
+- Ecological Restoration (ESCI 470, fall 2016) recommended methods by which Edmonds can minimize stormwater impacts upon the Edmonds Marsh.
 Retrieve the report.

-- Campus Sustainability Planning Studio (ENVS 471, fall 2016) will research the means by which Edmonds might best handle food waste and construction waste.
+- Campus Sustainability Planning Studio (ENVS 471, fall 2016) researched the means by which Edmonds might best handle food waste and construction waste.
 Retrieve the report.

-- Public Relations Research and Campaigns (JOUR 440, fall 2016) will help Edmonds promote a downtown cultural/arts corridor.
+- Public Relations Research and Campaigns (JOUR 440, fall 2016) helped Edmonds promote a downtown cultural/arts corridor.
 Retrieve the report.

-- Computer Science Capstone (CSCI 491, fall 2016) will develop a mobile app that attracts visitors to Edmonds and informs them of attractions and events.
+- Computer Science Capstone (CSCI 491, fall 2016) developed a mobile app that attracts visitors to Edmonds and informs them of attractions and events.

-- Recreation Programming (RECR 373, winter 2017) will help Edmonds chart a path toward participation in the “Playful City USA” program, which seeks to promote the health of our nation’s youth.
+- Recreation Programming (RECR 373, winter 2017) helped Edmonds chart a path toward participation in the “Playful City USA” program, which seeks to promote the health of our nation’s youth.
 Retrieve the report.

-- Advanced Spatial Analytics (ENVS 422, spring 2017) will use GIS to modernize management of the Edmonds Memorial Cemetery.
+- Advanced Spatial Analytics (ENVS 422, spring 2017) used GIS to modernize management of the Edmonds Memorial Cemetery.
+Retrieve the report.

-- Greening Business Applications (MGMT 466, spring 2017) will help develop the fledgling Green Business Pledge program in Edmonds.
+- Greening Business Applications (MGMT 466, spring 2017) helped develop the fledgling Green Business Pledge program in Edmonds.
+Retrieve the report.

 Edmonds and SCP are partnering pursuant to the terms of an Interlocal Agreement approved in July 2016.